Alessandro-Petitti/step-counter/README.md

 5. Connect your M5Stack device to your computer using a USB cable.

-6. Open the `step_counter.ino` file in the Arduino IDE.
+6. Open the `podometro.ino` file in the Arduino IDE.

 7. Select the appropriate board and port from the **Tools** menu.